orix-software/ch395-lib/docs/code/2024.2/assembly.md

 ***Description***

 This command is used to get the interrupt status of Socket.
-It is necessary to input 1 byte of Socket index
+It is necessary to input 1 byte of Socket index value.
+After receiving this command, CH395 will output 1 byte of Socket interrupt code.
+The interrupt code bits are defined as follows:

 ***Input***